priceloop/conventions/README.md

   - chore: updating grunt tasks etc; no production code change
 - Short (under 70 characters is best)
 - In general, follow the [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/#summary) guidelines

+👉 Follow the git commit structure for commits that are getting merged.
+In branches, when you do something temporary (e.g. testing ideas etc), you don't need to follow it

 ## Git Branch Flow